NoahStolk/ddinfo-web/README.md

 ## Tools features

 The new tools are currently in development.
-The new tools app is a complete rewrite of the old Windows-only tools, combined into one app.
-The new tools app will be cross-platform.
+The new tools app is a complete rewrite of the old Windows-only tools, combined into one app, and will be cross-platform.

 These features are currently implemented: